On average, we see between 6,000 and 10,000 advertising messages a day. That’s a lot of content, so you’ve got to make yours cut through the clutter.

 Yep, that guy.

 Get yourself a decent camera and some free editing software like GIMP (a nod to Tarantino, perhaps)!
-Or jump on Canva or Adobe Spark and create your images from scratch; it’s not hard to get the hang of.
+Or jump on Canva or Adobe Creative Cloud Express and create your images from scratch; it’s not hard to get the hang of.

 If you put the effort in, your viewers will love you for it.